What do Airbnb discount strategies look like with Beyond Pricing?

 One or two night vacancies are hard to fill.
 We'll decrease prices for these nights automatically.

-Incorporating promotional discounts set in your OTA
+Incorporating promotional discounts set in your Airbnb

 Here are a few promotional discounts that work best with Beyond Pricing: